-The young leaves and stems were an important vegetable in the diet of the native peoples of Australian and New Zealand before Europeans arrived.
+The young leaves and stems were an important vegetable in the diet of Australia's and New Zealand's native people long before Europeans arrived.
 Though still eaten today, its use is overshadowed by non-native species such as English spinach.
-However, it is still cultivated on a limited scale in home gardens and it is sometimes available as a niche vegetable at farmer's markets.
+It is now cultivated on a limited scale in home gardens and is sometimes available as a niche vegetable at farmer's markets.

-Unlike English spinach, it is suited to be grown in warm climates, tolerating high temperatures and is slow-bolting (reduced tendency to flower).
-This has encouraged its introduction and cultivation as a spinach crop in upland areas in the Philippines, as well as countries in Central and South America.
+Unlike English spinach, it is suited to be grown in warm climates with high summer temperatures and is slow-bolting (a reduced tendency to flower).
+This helped encourage its introduction and cultivation as a spinach crop in upland areas in the Philippines and some Central and South American countries.

-Though not related to English spinach, the young leaves have a similar texture and flavour, albeit somewhat milder and slightly bitter.
-However, like English spinach, it is high in oxalic acid and only the young leaves and the stem tips should be eaten and these need to be blanched for a couple of minutes or longer and the water discarded as a precaution.
-After blanching it can be stored frozen like spinach or used straight-away in vegetable dishes, salads, pestos, quiches and stuffings.
+Though not related to English spinach, the young leaves have a similar texture and flavour, albeit milder and slightly bitter.
+However, like English spinach, it is high in oxalic acid.
+Only the young leaves and the stem tips are eaten, and they need to be blanched for a couple of minutes and the blanching water discarded as a precaution.
+After blanching, it can be stored frozen like spinach or used straight-away in vegetable dishes, salads, pestos, quiches and stuffings.

 It grows naturally in seashore environments and is used extensively in coastal dune plantings in its native range to control erosion and sand drift.

 The cooked leaves and stems are reportedly a good source of iron, calcium and phosphorus.